 11-1-6: PENALTY:

 Whoever shall violate any of the provisions of this title shall be guilty of a class C misdemeanor and, upon conviction of any such violation, shall be subject to penalty as provided in section 1-4-1 of this code or by the penalty for transfer and sale of property provided in Utah Code Annotated section 10-9-811.
 (Ord.
 86-3, 3-11-1986; amd.
 2004 Code)

+11-1-7: CONFLICTS:

+If the City’s Subdivision Title, other ordinances, and state law directly conflict, state law governs over local law, but this subdivision title trumps other municipal ordinances.

-CHAPTER 2 - SINGLE TRACT LAND APPROVAL
+11-1-8 SINGLE TRACT OF LAND APPROVAL PROCEDURE:

+All stipulations of the city building ordinance shall be complied with.

+All technical specifications and materials specifications of the subdivision ordinance shall apply to the construction of the required city improvements on single tract of land projects.

+All single tract of land projects shall be required to obtain a building permit through the building department.
+(Ord.
+86-3, 3-11-1986)

+CHAPTER 2 -LAND USE AUTHORITIES

 11-2-1 LAND USE AUTHORITY FOR PRELIMINARY APPLICATIONS